tsitu/MH-Tools/README.md

 Suite of JavaScript tools for the browser game [MouseHunt](https://www.mousehuntgame.com/).

-Ongoing forum discussion thread [here](https://www.mousehuntgame.com/forum/showthread.php?132397-MouseHunt-Tools-by-tsitu&goto=newpost).

-Feel free to post your questions, comments, or concerns there (or [here](https://github.com/tsitu/MH-Tools/issues) on GitHub).
+Feel free to post your questions, comments, or concerns on the [forum thread](https://www.mousehuntgame.com/forum/showthread.php?132397-MouseHunt-Tools-by-tsitu&goto=newpost), or right here on [GitHub](https://github.com/tsitu/MH-Tools/issues).
+Alternatively, [join the discussion](https://discordapp.com/invite/Ya9zEdk) on Discord's `#community-tools` channel for faster responses.

 ## :book: Table of Contents